djvex/receipt-api/README.md

-You can also get a receipt without any coupons applied by sending a `POST` without the `coupons` array in the JSON body.
+You can also get a receipt without any `coupons` applied by sending a `POST` and omitting the `coupons` array in the JSON body.
 ```shell
 curl --request POST \
   --url http://localhost:8080/receipt \